The Deck of Cards

 "The Deck of Cards" is a recitation song that was popularized in the fields of both country and popular music, first during the late 1940s.
 This song, which relates the tale of a young American soldier arrested and charged with playing cards during a church service, first became a hit in the U.S. in 1948 by country musician T. Texas Tyler.

 Though Tyler wrote the spoken-word piece, the earliest known reference is to be found in an account/common-place book belonging to Mary Bacon, a British farmer's wife, dated 20 April 1762.
 The story of the soldier can be found in full in Mary Bacon's World.
 A farmer's wife in eighteenth-century Hampshire, published by Threshold Press (2010).
 The folk story was later recorded in a 19th-century British publication entitled The Soldier's Almanack, Bible And Prayer Book.

 Story

 The song is set during World War II, where a group of U.S. Army soldiers, on a long hike during the North African campaign, arrive and camp near the town of Bizerte (in some renditions, they stop in Cassino).
 While scripture is being read in church, one man who has only a deck of playing cards pulls them out and spreads them in front of him.
 He is immediately spotted by a sergeant, who believes the soldier is playing cards in church and orders him to put them away.
 The soldier is then arrested and taken before the provost marshal to be judged.
 The provost marshal demands an explanation and the soldier says that he had been on a long march, without a Bible or a prayer book.
-He then explains the significance of each card:
+He then explains that he has assigned religious significance to each of the cards - for example, interpreting the queen as Mary, mother of Jesus.
+He concludes that "my pack of cards serves me as a Bible, an almanac, and a prayer book."